 In summary, remember to keep all of your records related to this process for up to six (6) years from the later of the due date of the return, OR the date when the tax was paid.
 Records should include any employee’s name, address, social security number; dates of employment; dates and amount of wages paid; dates and amounts of FICA taxes paid by you on behalf of your ‘worker’; copies of any and all forms listed above.

 I realize this is a lot of information to absorb.
 Please give us a call if you need additional support and help on this topic.
 Don’t ignore the issue.
+The household employee tax can add up quickly.
 That ‘worker’ may cost you A LOT more than you realized if you don’t record and report it properly.